 - Wristbands: Wristbands are often soaked in chemical-based insect repellents and sold as effective insect repellents.

-- Ultrasonic devices: These devices claim to emit sound waves of ultrasonic frequencies that can keep insects at bay.
+- Ultrasonic devices: These devices claim to emit sound waves of ultrasonic frequencies that act as an ultrasonic repellent and can keep insects at bay.

 - Backyard bug zappers: It looks like an electronic lantern with a bright luminescent bulb at the center.
 When the insect approaches the bulb, it is zapped by the external metal mesh that is electrically charged.
 Contrary to their claim of being an insect repellent, they actually end-up attracting more insects to your house.